Mechanical Engineering Educational Objectives

 Objectives are defined as the expected accomplishments of graduates of the program in first few years after graduation.

 Graduates of the BSE Mechanical Engineering program at the University of Massachusetts at Lowell will be able to:

-- Engage in service activities related to their profession, that benefit society and the community.
+- Engage in service activities, related to their profession, that benefit society and the community.